 It is possible for potential volunteers to observe a presentation in order to decide if they would like to commit to training.
 Observations are scheduled by simply calling the office and speaking with an Education staff member to set up a date and time.

 Society for SASS Outreach Committee

 Help spread the word.

 We have a unique opportunity for you to educate your community, help keep children safe, and inform the public of the important services that SASS provides.
-By being a member of our Outreach Committee and an ambassador for SASS, you will be directly impacting the lives of those affected by sexual violence and actively fighting to put an end to it.
+By being a member of our Outreach Committee and an representative for SASS, you will be directly impacting the lives of those affected by sexual violence and actively fighting to put an end to it.
 The time commitment will be an average of 3 hours per month, and be split between a monthly meeting and outreach events of your choosing.

 You will be participating by appearing at information tables, community events, fundraising events and a number of other activities to help spread the word about the agency and our services.
-If you are outgoing, talkative, and passionate about building a healthy and safe community, this job is for you!
+If you are outgoing, talkative, and passionate about building a healthy and safe community, this opportunity is for you!

 Get hands-on experience.